Saxapahaw, NC

 Zone: 3-8

-Native Status: NC native, common in the Mountains, rare in the Sandhills and Piedmont
+Native Status: NC native, common in the Mountains, rare in the Coastal Plain and Piedmont

 Provenance: PA, seed grown